bmatusiak/ssh-auth-sock-proxy/README.md

 This is a proxy for `onlykey-agent` _or to proxy local ssh-agent thats running_

-With this, You can achieve access to `onlykey-agent` on a `raspberry pi` from a remote cloud server to proxy the request, Using websockets on a web-server(that can be locaed anywhere)
+With this, You can achieve access to `onlykey-agent` running on a `raspberry pi` (_or local linux machine_) from a remote cloud server to proxy the tcp unix file socket request , Using websockets on a web-server(that can be locaed anywhere)

 `index.js` is the `web-server` entry script